kuqmua/tufa_backend/README.md

 rustup default nightly <br/>
 rustup update //update every week cause nightly <br/>

+### how to install wsl in windows 11
+open cmd with administator rights wsl --install
+(default will be ubuntu)

 ### how to install rust in windows 10
 https://estada.ch/2020/4/19/installing-rust-on-windows-10-native/